zkoss/zk-mvvm-book/data_binding/form_binding.md

 Overview
 ========
 Form binding is like a buffer.
 It automatically creates a middle object.
 Before saving to ViewModel all input data is saved to the middle object.
-In this way we can keep dirty data from saving into the ViewModel before user confirmation.
+This way we can keep dirty data from saving into the ViewModel before user confirmation.
 Assuming a user fills a form in a web application, user input data is directly saved to ViewModel's properties, the target object.
-Then the user cancel the filling action before submitting the form, thus the data stored in ViewModel is deprecated.
-That would cause trouble if we further process the deprecated data, so developers might store input data in a middle place first then move to real target object after the user confirms it.
-Form binding provide a middle object to store unconfirmed input without implementing by yourself.
+Then the user cancels the filling action before submitting the form; thus, the data stored in ViewModel is deprecated.
+This would cause trouble if we process the deprecated data further, so developers might store input data in a middle place first before moving to the real target object after the user confirmation.
+Form binding provide a middle object to store unconfirmed input without implementing it yourself.

 Form binding can keep target object in ViewModel unchanged before executing a Command for confirmation.
 Before saving to ViewModel's properties (target object) upon a Command, we can save input in Form binding's middle object.
 When the command is executed (e.g. button is clicked), input data is really saved to ViewModel's properties.
-Developers can achieve the whole process easily just by writing ZK bind expression and it reduces developer's burden of cleaning dirty data manually or implementing buffer himself.
+Developers can achieve the whole process easily just by writing ZK bind expression, as it reduces developer's burden of cleaning dirty data manually or implementing the buffer himself.

 #### The data flow among ZUL, middle object, and the target object is illustrated below:
 ![MVVM Form Binding](../images/Mvvm-form-binding.png)